Republicans face growing corporate backlash after Capitol assault

 “Each of those people are going to be scrutinized,” the strategist said.
 “Are they all going into the bucket of ‘no contributions’?
 I would be shocked if they all get put in.”

-A growing list of companies, including Ford Motor Co., Microsoft Corp., Alphabet Inc’s Google, Facebook Inc. Smithfield Foods Inc., BlackRock and Union Pacific Corp. said they would temporarily suspend donations to Democrats and Republicans alike.
+A growing list of companies, including Ford Motor Co, Microsoft Corp, Alphabet Inc’s Google, Facebook Inc, Goldman Sachs, BP Plc, Smithfield Foods Inc and Union Pacific Corp said they would temporarily suspend donations to Democrats and Republicans alike.

-Goldman Sachs is suspending all donations for the time being and may ultimately blacklist Republican who voted against certifying Biden’s win, according to a source familiar with the matter.

-Trade associations, among the biggest corporate donors in Washington, are moving more slowly.
+Trade associations, among the biggest donors in Washington, are moving more slowly.

-The National Association of Beer Wholesalers and the American Bankers Association said they would re-assess their contribution strategy.
+The National Association of Beer Wholesalers, the National Association of Auto Dealers, and the American Bankers Association said they would re-assess their contribution strategy.
 Other top donors, including the National Association of Homebuilders and the National Association of Realtors, said they have yet to make a decision.

 Several analysts said the boycott may not be permanent, as the need for access on Capitol Hill might ultimately outweigh the risk of being seen as an underwriter of those who weaken U.S. democracy.